Consumer Watchdog: Google and internet privacy

-Funded by the Rose Foundation for Communities and the Environment, Consumer Watchdog's "Inside Google" is an initiative which aims to educate the general public "about the need for greater online privacy, and to hold Google accountable for tracking consumers online without explicit permission and for exhibiting its monopolistic power in dangerous ways."

 Consumer Watchdog has also campaigned for "do not track" rights.
 The consumer group was recognized by David Vladeck, the consumer protection chief at the U.S. Federal Trade Commission, during an online privacy conference on December 1, 2010 in Washington DC.
 That morning Vladeck announced that the FTC would recommend that every browser come equipped with a "do not track me" function that prevents companies from collecting data against the user's will.

-The group campaigned to against what it described as privacy issues with Google, in a series of online videos in 2008.
-The first asserted that new functions in the Google Chrome web browser transmitted information to the company for tracking purposes.
-The second asserted that Google was reading emails in its Gmail system, to market to consumers based on contents.

 Google later agreed to fix the privacy problems in its Chrome browser, which it claimed were inadvertent, as well as other, larger privacy changes.
 In November 2009 Google launched a dashboard offering consumers better knowledge of and control over their information on Google¹s various services.
 In January 2010 the company began offering SSL encryption using the HTTPS protocol as the default mode for its Gmail service.
 In May the company began offering an encrypted SSL connection for its search engine as an option.
 In 2011, Google entered into an overhaul of its privacy policies in a settlement with the FTC that addressed many of the privacy issues Consumer Watchdog has raised.